 Course entry requirements

 Each course has specific entry requirements, which are listed on each course in the tab 'Entry requirements'.
 Search Course Finder for full course information including entry requirements.

 You must have five GCSE passes at grade C or above – including English and Maths – to study any of our courses.
 We’ll also accept Functional Skills Level 2 Maths and English in place of GCSEs.
 If you completed your English and Maths GCSE under the new grading system, you’ll need a grade 4 or higher.

 UCAS Tariff points explained

 Undergraduate university courses explain their entry requirements in UCAS Tariff points.
-For home students, many of the qualifications you hold ie GCE 'A' Levels, BTEC National or qualifications at a level comparable to them give you a Tariff point score.
+For home students, many of the qualifications you hold, such as GCE A-levels, BTEC National or qualifications at a level comparable to them, give you a Tariff point score.